-The Bylaws Committee is responsible for studying the potential merits, adverse consequences and legal implications of all proposed amendments or changes in the bylaws and report their findings and recommendations to the Board prior to formal consideration of the proposed changes by the membership.
+The Bylaws Committee shall study the potential merits, adverse consequences and legal implications of all proposed amendments or changes in the Bylaws and report their findings and recommendations to the SAEM Board prior to formal consideration of the proposed changes by the membership.
 The members of the Committee may suggest appropriate amendments to the Bylaws to the SAEM Board.

 The Committee of Academy Leaders (COAL) is an SAEM committee comprised of the Presidents and Presidents-elect of each of the official SAEM academies and chaired by the SAEM President-elect.
 The purpose of COAL is to provide a forum for improved communication and discussion among the academies in an effort to help both the academies and SAEM grow in the efficiency and effectiveness of their shared goals.

-The Faculty Development Committee works to achieve objectives set forth by the president of SAEM for the development of tools and techniques to assist academic faculty physicians throughout the course of their careers.
-The committee’s objectives include becoming a central resource for faculty engaged in education research and scholarship and defining the educational benchmarks for educators at each level of their career.
+The Faculty Development Committee works to achieve objectives set forth by the SAEM president for the development of tools and techniques to assist academic faculty physicians throughout the course of their careers.
+The Faculty Development Committee’s objectives include becoming a central resource for faculty engaged in administration, clinical operations, education, research, and scholarship.

 The Finance Committee is responsible for overseeing SAEM’s financial operations and providing input into the sound fiscal management of the Society through monthly financial review, financial policy updates, and budgetary oversight.
-The committee reviews and makes recommendations to the Board on the annual budget, capital expenditures, and special projects.
+The committee reviews and makes recommendations to the SAEM Board regarding the annual budget, capital expenditures, and special projects.

 The Membership Committee is responsible for ensuring that SAEM meets the growing and changing needs of its members.
-The committee additionally strives to increase academic emergency medicine faculty, resident, and allied health care professional membership in the Society.
+Additionally, the Membership Committee strives to increase academic emergency medicine faculty, resident, and allied health care professional membership in the Society.
 Through the review of membership statistics, surveys, and trends, the Membership Committee identifies potential new members and develops mechanisms for membership recruitment and retention.